You are here: Home Tune Your Guitar

 The most frequently used device to tune your guitar is a chromatic electronic tuner.

-It's 'electronic': The controlling device is a digital sensor that can determine the pitch your string produces, and compares that to a known in-tune pitch.
+It's 'electronic': The controlling device includes a digital sensor that can determine the pitch your string produces.
+A micro-computer compares that to a known in-tune pitch, and then produces a display to show how close your note is to the nearest 'in-tune' pitch.

-It's 'chromatic': It can detect minor differences in pitch.
-Thanks to this feature, the tuner can let you know if your string is properly tuned, if it's too low, or too high.
+It's 'chromatic': It can detect minor differences in pitch, and determine the nearest note in a wide range.
+Thanks to this feature, the tuner can let you know if your string is properly tuned to almost any playable note.
+A non-chromatic tuner works only with a specific set of notes.

-It's a 'tuner': The electronics work with visible indicators (typically lights or a digital meter) to let you know that you need to increase your pitch, decrease your pitch, or that your string is in-tune.
+It's a 'tuner': The electronics work with visible indicators (typically lights and/or a digital meter) to let you know if you need to increase your pitch, or decrease your pitch, to match a note.

-Most tuners today allow you to adjust the reference-pitch.
+Most tuners today allow you to adjust the reference-pitch (you will usually read references mentioning 440 Hz in your manual).
 For now, leave that alone.
 In the future, you may need to change your tuning slightly to accommodate an out of tune keyboard, for example.
-Until then, just know that your tuner allows you to tune your guitar to adjustable pitches.
+I talk more about this feature below.

-An electronic chromatic tuner is very efficient, very accurate, fits in your pocket, and can be purchased for as little as about $15.
+An electronic chromatic tuner is very efficient, very accurate, fits in your pocket, and many can be purchased for as less than $20.

 For more information on tuners, see the Guitar Tuners Guide.